 Event Staff [They/Them] 💖 Peyton started volunteering in 2017 and starting slinging drinks in summer of 2018.
 You can find them behind the bar at music shows cracking open cold ones for the boys (and girls and everyone in between).
 Peyton also creates fun, specialty cocktails for themed events.
 When they're not working you can find Peyton gardening, playing Magic TG, listening to McElroy podcasts, and befriending stray cats.

-Community Manager [He/Him] 💖 Ro started at Bakie as an Events/Admin Intern.
-Swing by for a tour and Ro will show you around!
-Handling a variety of administrative tasks by day, Ro also ~glues~ together collage night the second Tuesday of every month.
+Event Staff [He/Him] 💖 Ro started at Bakie as an Events/Admin Intern.
+Now, he works event and ~glues~ together collage night the second Tuesday of every month.
 Ro is a journalism student at Georgia State with a passion for criminal justice reform, obliterating the gender binary and good food. firstname.lastname@example.org

 Event Manager / In-House Stylist [She/Her] 💖 Smart, sophisticated, and the baddest bitch in the castle.
 Severiana can and does do just about everything from sound engineering to cooking family dinners. email@example.com

 Booking Intern [She/Her] 💖 If you’re looking for Shira, you’ll find her combing through emails to book shows, working the door at events, or learning sound tech from the gurus at The Bakery.
 In addition to all this, Shira is a Music Management student at Georgia State University and curates and runs her own super cool radio show Jew Jams on 88.5 FM.
 Give her a snack and a smile and you’ll get along just fine. firstname.lastname@example.org